SikandAlex/UIGradients-Swift/README.md

 ![](https://lh3.googleusercontent.com/N_0BrJuDJj5S-GNlP_ns6kD0PFdOkCe4Y-lJosy6xZYMaxhku7AKCfG6hpf-NVhEkwTTuy7Rl7N7gAOxVx-qt3GBYrAxi6V4sBwK-xCvgfckzR9FxRUOGZY9PlfHardIQiqkYWsAlWE=w2400)

 # Why use this library?
-The great folks over at [UI Gradients](uigradients.com) have created some beautiful gradients.
+The great people over at [UI Gradients](uigradients.com) have created some beautiful gradients.
 The problem is that to implement these gradients in your iOS project you have to:

 1. Copy the hex codes
 2. Convert the hex codes into UIColor/Color objects